-Over 20 years ago I was the Faculty Director for Design History at the Inchbald School of Design and since then I have lectured extensively for NADFAS (National Association of Decorative and Fine Arts Societies), the NACF (National Arts Collections Fund), The Oxford Italian Association and other groups.
+Over 20 years ago I was the Faculty Director for Design History at the Inchbald School of Design and since then I have lectured extensively for The Arts Society (NADFAS), the NACF (National Arts Collections Fund), The Oxford Italian Association and other groups

 I specialise in garden history in England from 1600 and history of French and Italian gardens.

 I am always happy to discuss creating a bespoke lecture for a particular occasion.

 I have listed here my current lecture titles

 Romans and Roses: A Tour of Italian Gardens from Hadrian’s Villa to the 20th Century Gardens at Ninfa

 Pomp and Grandeur: The Gardens of the Stuart Court

 Parterre and Wilderness: English Gardens of the late 17th Century